Course Presentation

 • Full coverage on the subject of Clinical Embryology and Biology of Human Reproduction

-Successful completion of the Course will lead to the award of a Certificate of Specialized Training in “Advanced Clinical Embryology” awarded by the Medical School as well as by the Center of Continuing Education and Lifelong Learning of the National and Kapodistrian University of Athens.
+Successful completion of the ACE Course will lead to the award of a Certificate of Specialized Training in “Advanced Clinical Embryology” awarded by the Medical School as well as by the Center of Continuing Education and Lifelong Learning of the National and Kapodistrian University of Athens.

 Educational Process